nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 1. Sampling from it is just as hard as sampling from $$p(\mathbf{s}_{1:t} \mid \mathbf{v}_{1:t})$$
 2. It requires evaluation of $$ p(\mathbf{v}_t \mid \mathbf{s}_{t-1}) = \int \color{green}{g}(\mathbf{v}_t \mid \mathbf{s}_{t}) \color{blue}{f}(\mathbf{s}_t \mid \mathbf{s}_{t-1}) \mathrm{d} \mathbf{s}_t$$ which is almost always an integral as difficult as the filtering problem itself.

+As usual, the "optimal" solution is intractable, and we need to look for methods that try to approximate this solution.

 ### The Auxiliary Particle Filter <a name="apf2"></a>

 #### A first intepretation: a standard SMC algorithm with a different $$\gamma$$ <a name="firstapf"></a>